privacyint/YouTubeWatcher/README.md

   -h, --help            show this help message and exit -B {docker,chrome,firefox}, --browser {docker,chrome,firefox}
                         Select the driver/browser to use for executing the script.
-  -t, --enable-tor      Enables Tor usage by connecting to a proxy on localhost:9050.
-Only usable with the docker
-                        executor.
-  --disable-tor         Disables the Tor proxy.
   -s SEARCH_TERMS, --search-terms SEARCH_TERMS
                         This argument declares a list of search terms which get viewed.
   -c CHANNEL_URL, --channel-url CHANNEL_URL
-                        Channel URL if not declared it uses Golden Gorillas channel URL as default.
+                        Channel URL if not declared it uses Privacy International's channel URL as default.
 ```